-The Resource Assessment for Management Strategies provides a snapshot of natural resource conditions in individual parks, and places parks in a landscape context, allowing the assessment of conditions across the NCR.
-Understanding the value and relevance of park resources at a landscape level facilitates ecosystem-level management, benefiting the parks and neighboring lands.
-This allows for consideration of resources in a broader context when planning management actions by identifying resources that need improvement and highlighting gaps in data.
+The Resource Assessment for Management Strategies provides a snapshot of natural resource conditions in individual parks, and places parks in a landscape context, allowing the assessment of conditions across the National Capital Area.
+Understanding the value and relevance of park resources at a landscape level will facilitate ecosystem-level management, benefiting the parks and their neighboring lands.
+This allows for the consideration of resources in a broader context when planning management actions by identifying resources that need improvement and highlighting gaps in data.

-The RAMS interface is part of an ongoing NPS NCR-UMCES collaboration to assess and identify conservation needs for significant natural and cultural resources within the NCR parks.
+The RAMS interface is part of an ongoing NPS NCA-UMCES partnership to assess and identify conservation needs for significant natural and cultural resources within the NCA parks.

 Integrated and adaptive management in parks requires cultural and natural resource condition assessments.
 Preliminary efforts to incorporate cultural resources into RAMS yielded a list of indicators identified in collaboration with the regional cultural resource program managers.
 These indicators require refinement before final conditions are reported.
+Photo by NPS